Vivint Frequently Asked Questions

 Can I use Vivint without a subscription?

-You can use Vivint equipment without a subscription, but it loses most of its capabilities.
-We only recommend Vivint if you plan to maintain a professional monitoring subscription.
+You can use Vivint equipment without a subscription, but you’ll lose most of the functionality.
+You can only arm and disarm the system, view recordings on the panel, and activate a siren.
+We only recommend Vivint with a professional monitoring subscription.

 -